$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

 Let us revisit the initial problems (a) and (b): understanding the topology and geometry of the base $\mathcal{B}_{\sigma}(\mathcal{P})$ of a tangent pencil $\mathcal{P}$ to the sub-symmetric space $\Ha^2_{\sigma} \hookrightarrow \X_{\Gtwosplit}$ of the $\SL(2,\R)$-subgroup corresponding to $\sigma \in \{\alpha, \beta\}$.
 It is not enough to know that we abstractly used a base of pencil; we must \emph{explicitly} be able to parametrize this locus to prove the transversality property of our geometric structures for more general cyclic $\beta$ and $\alpha$-bundles.

 A difference between the $\Gtwosplit$ case and the case of $\SO_0(2,n+1)$ or $\SL(3,\R)$ is that this parametrization is considerably harder to find and write explicitly.
-An initial difficulty is that the fiber is a $3$-manifold in the present case, rather than circle or a union of circles when $M = \mathrm{T}^1S$ or $\mathbb{P}(\T^1S)$.
+Indeed, the fiber is a $3$-manifold in the present case, rather than circle or a union of circles when $M = \mathrm{T}^1S$ or $\mathbb{P}(\T^1S)$.

-In the present setting, a structural simplification occurs regarding the topology of the fibers that simplifies matters considerably.
-Each of the $\Gtwosplit$-partial flag manifolds $\Ein^{2,3}$ and $\Pho^\times$ can be realized as $\mathbb{S}^3$-fiber bundles over $\RP^2$.
-It is no coincidence that the fibers we use, namely $\Ein^{2,1}$ and $\RP^2 \times \mathbb{S}^1$, are each circle bundles over $\RP^2$.
-In fact, the fibers we build as bases of pencils interact with these fibrations of the ambient flag manifolds in a nice way: they are sub-fibrations.
+The fibers of the $(G,X)$-manifolds we build are naturally realized as fiber bundles themselves.
+In fact, their structure as a fiber bundle comes from the ambient space.
+Each of $\Ein^{2,3}$ and $\Pho^\times$ can be realized as $\mathbb{S}^3$-fiber bundles over $\RP^2$.
+It is no coincidence that the fibers we use, namely $\Ein^{2,1}$ and $\RP^2 \times \mathbb{S}^1$, are each circle bundles over $\RP^2$; the bases of pencils we use for fibers are sub-fibrations of the ambient flag manifolds.
 This structural result aids in our solution of problem (a): the topology of the fiber.
+We observe similar behavior for bases of pencils in \cite{DE26} in the flag manifold $X = \Ein^{p-1,p}$ for $G = \SO_0(p,p+1)$ more generally for $p \geq 3$.